 We love our pets; nothing can be better than a cuddle with your pet cat, particularly after a long, stressful day but there are some places we just don’t want them to go!

-Whether it’s because you have a brand new couch you don’t want them to scratch, their shedding is getting you down, or there’s a new baby in the house, there are times when all pet owners would rather keep their cat off the furniture or kitchen counters altogether.
+Whether it’s because you have a brand new leather furniture they’re using as their own personal scratching post, their shedding is getting you down, or there’s a new baby in the house, there are times when all pet owners would rather keep their cat off the furniture or kitchen counters altogether.

 As we all know, achieving that is easier said than done.

 Whatever the reason, if you’re looking for how to keep cats off furniture, you’re in the right place.
 We’ve got loads of tips and tricks that can help you deter or even train your cat from jumping up onto furniture you’ve declared off limits.